-University rankings - What really matters
+University rankings: What really matters

-University ranking University rankings boost schools’ reputation and attract more potential students.
+University rankings boost schools’ reputation and attract more potential students.
 Students and their parents look at university ranking to decide which university they will choose.
 Karen McKellin, executive director of the International Student Initiative at The University of British Columbia, said, “If students and their parents don’t know much about Canada, they’ll look at the rankings to see which Canadian university rank […].”1

 Does the University ranking really matter?